iammalikov/password-generator/README.md

 ## What is not implemented?

-1. Implement manual input of numbers in Length
-2. Add tooltip to alert password copy to clipboard
+1. Add tooltip to alert password copy to clipboard
-3. Come up with a word-based password generation algorithm
+2. Come up with a word-based password generation algorithm
-4. Make up the page '?' - the importance of using complex and different passwords for each account

 ## Project setup